rocketinsights/web-blueprint/CONTRIBUTING.md

 - Be respectful and open minded when submitting issues, providing feedback or providing contributions.
 - Strong opinions, loosely held.
 This is a gathering of our recommendations and preferences, but if something is hotly contested _we should acknowledge it_ and consider just saying "We haven't come to a conclusion on which is better" and provide both sides of the argument.
+- Don't contribute for _completeness sake_.
+This project will never be complete.
+Contribute things that instead original and helpful.